-Lynette Alice “Squeaky” Fromme, born October 22, 1948, is a would-be assassin best known for attempting to assassinate U.S. President Gerald Ford in 1975.
-A member of the infamous “Manson family”, she was sentenced to life imprisonment for the attempted assassination and was released on parole in 2009, after serving 34 years.
+Lynette Fromme, AKA “Squeaky,” was born October 22, 1948.
+She is best known for attempting to assassinate U.S. President Gerald Ford in 1975.
+A member of the infamous “Manson Family,” the courts sentenced her to life imprisonment.
+However, she was released on parole in 2009, after serving 34 years.

 In 1967, Fromme went to Venice Beach, suffering from depression.
-Charles Manson, who had been recently released from federal prison at Terminal Island, between San Pedro and Long Beach, saw her and struck up a conversation.
-Fromme found Manson’s philosophies and attitudes appealing, and the two became friends, travelling together and with other young people such as Mary Brunner and Susan Atkins.
+Charles Manson, recently out of federal prison at Terminal Island, saw her and struck up a conversation.
+Fromme found Manson’s philosophies and attitudes appealing and the two became friends.
+They traveled together and with other young people such as Mary Brunner and Susan Atkins.
 She lived in Southern California at Spahn Ranch, and in the desert near Death Valley.
-George Spahn gave her the nickname “Squeaky“, because of a sound she made when he touched her.
+George Spahn gave her the nickname “Squeaky,” because of a sound she made when he touched her.

-Fromme, with Sandra Good, moved into a dilapidated attic apartment in downtown Sacramento, California; They wanted to be near Manson, who at the time had been moved to Folsom prison.
-Around 1973, Fromme started work on an extensive 600-page book about The Family, including intricate drawings and photos; other Family members had contributed to it as well.
-Fromme sent it to every publisher she knew, but after discussing the matter with Steve “Clem” Grogan, she decided the project was too incriminating, and it was dropped.
-It is not known what ultimately happened to the book.
+Fromme and Sandra Good moved into a dilapidated attic apartment in downtown Sacramento.
+They wanted to be near Manson, who at the time was in Folsom prison.
+Around 1973, Fromme started work on an extensive 600-page book about The Family, including intricate drawings and photos.
+Other Family members had contributed to it as well.
+Fromme sent it to every publisher she knew.
+However, after discussing the matter with Steve “Clem” Grogan, she decided the project was too incriminating and dropped it.

-On the morning of September 5, 1975, Fromme went to Sacramento’s Capitol Park (reportedly to plead with President Gerald Ford about the plight of the California redwoods) dressed in a red robe and armed with a Colt M1911 .45 semi-automatic pistol that she pointed at Ford.
-The pistol’s magazine was loaded with four rounds, but there was no cartridge in the chamber.
-She was immediately restrained by Larry Buendorf, a Secret Service agent.
-While being further restrained and handcuffed, Fromme managed to say a few sentences to the on-scene cameras, emphasizing that the gun “didn’t go off”.
+On the morning of September 5, 1975, Fromme went to Sacramento’s Capitol Park to plead with President Ford about the plight of the California redwoods.
+She wore a red robe and carried a Colt M1911 .45 semi-automatic pistol that she pointed at Ford.
+The pistol’s magazine had four rounds inside, but there was no cartridge in the chamber.
+Secret Service agent Larry Buendorf immediately restrained her.
+During the fracas, Fromme emphasized to the cameras that the gun “didn’t go off.”

-After a lengthy trial in which she refused to cooperate with her own defense, she was convicted of the attempted assassination of the president and received a life sentence under a 1965 law which made attempted presidential assassinations a federal crime punishable by a maximum sentence of life in prison.
+After a lengthy trial in which she refused to cooperate with her own defense, jurors convicted her of the attempted assassination of the president.
+According to the law attempted Presidential assassinations mandate a life sentence.
 When U.S. Attorney Dwayne Keyes recommended severe punishment because she was “full of hate and violence,” Fromme threw an apple at him, hitting him in the face and knocking off his glasses.
 “Sandy Koufax couldn’t have thrown a better pitch,” her lawyer said years later.